ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-celebrate-25-years-in-manufacturing.md

         celebrate new ownership after I recently passed the company down to my three children, Gareth, Sophie and Oliver.
-I’m beyond proud to be in a position to hand this over to the three of them and look forward to seeing them achieve their dreams".
+I’m beyond proud to be in a position to hand this over to the three of them and look forward to seeing them achieve their dreams
       name: " Graham Balshaw, Founder and Chairman"
 ---